 Well, thing is, the birth process is natural and normal but that doesn’t stop women from dying on the maternity table, does it?
 Maternal death is actually the most common cause of death for women in the global south, so you might want to hold off that having a baby thing before you understand the implications.

 Just like the birth process, normal and natural but fatal, menstruation comes with the same implications.
 Many menstrual disorders.
 By the way, have you read our article on stress and menstruation?

 Some Menstrual Disorders You Must Experience During Your Period

 - Do you think its normal to have menstrual cramps?
 Do you think its normal to cramp till you kneel down, sweating, screaming and feel like your insides are going to rapture?
 Do you think its normal for someone to be rushed to the hospital in an ambulance, get shots of painkillers because they are on their period?

 While we might handle this pain and hope to the great mother that it will end, we are recently coming to the realization that this pain is not normal at all.
 And we women, deal with a lot of pain, too much that it has become part of us.

-If the tiktok videos of the period and birth pain simulators have anything to show us, you know men could literally die if they had period or birth pain, is that we have to dedicate for dialogue, research and solutions to these menstrual disorders which bleeding women have little to no idea about.
+If the tiktok videos of the period pain simulators have anything to show us, you know men could literally die if they had period pain, is that we have to dedicate for dialogue, research and solutions to these menstrual disorders which bleeding women have little to no idea about.